18F/joining-18f/pages/interview-process.md

 	{% endfor %}
 </ul>

 Don't see the team you're interviewing with?
-Design, content, and operations information will be added soon.
+Design and operations information will be added soon.